Cardiomyopathy

 Shortness of breath, especially during activity or at night

-Fatigue or weakness
+Unusual fatigue or weakness

-Swelling in feet, ankles, or legs
+Swelling in feet, ankles, or legs (oedema)

-Irregular or rapid heartbeat
+Irregular or rapid heartbeat (palpitations)

-Chest discomfort or fainting spells
+Chest discomfort, dizziness or fainting spells

 Reduced exercise tolerance